-Africans have a long standing history of practicing animist oriented religions, however, in the 1900s, there was an interruption to their religious practices.
+Africans have a long standing history of practicing animism and animist oriented religions, however, in the 1900s, there was an interruption to their religious practices.
 Africans were introduced to Christianity by the missionaries that came to redeem and bring salvation to the “Dark Continent”.
-Missionaries and explorers were intrigued by the indigenous religion practiced by different ethnic communities and thought it was occult, or a form of paganism, and they took it upon themselves to introduce their religion that they considered being the ultimate and superior religion.
-Islam had already been introduced to Northern Africans by Arabic merchants who set sail to Africa for trade, many of whom chose to settle down there.
+Missionaries and explorers were intrigued by the indigenous religion practiced by different ethnic communities and thought it was occult, or a form of paganism.
+They took it upon themselves to introduce Christianity to what they considered an uncivilized society, despite Islam already previously being introduced to Northern Africans by Arabic merchants.
+These merchants set sail to Africa for trade, many of whom chose to settle down there.
 This correlation of events resulted in many large mosques being built upon the mainland and was instrumental to the spread of Islam throughout continental Africa.

 Animism which is a world view “according to which all things are experienced as animate and alive.”
 It is also described as a religious belief where various objects, places, and creatures can possess distinctive spiritual qualities.
 Native African religions were a belief system that helped Africans in governing, practicing cultural traditions and preserving a symbiotic relationship within their environment.
 African traditional religion was and is still a form of Animism.
 Africans believed i.e. the Kikuyu of Kenya believed that the Mugumo tree (Fig tree) was a sacred tree.
 They used trees such as this for prayer, to hold gatherings or perform cultural rites and it was considered taboo to cut down such trees.
 Another well known example of sacred grounds historically used to perform rituals would be the crying stones (Kitmikayo) of western Kenya.

 Animism still has a place in modern day Africa